JastySaran/Flutter-JSBluetoothManager/js_bluetooth_manager/README.md

 To Understand the library you need to have basic knowledge on Dart Programming language and Bluetooth Pheripherals connectivity and the usage.It doesn't work on emulators.You require a real device and a Bluetooth Device to test it.

+Note: The bluetooth device should have a proper firmware which supports encryption or any kind of sending and receiving data.

 TODO: List prerequisites and provide or point to information on how to start using the package.